-, were created Sanatorium under Clepsydra ,The Cinnamon Shops ,The Street of Crocodiles His works under the impact of Drohobych atmosphere of those days.
+His works The Street of Crocodiles, The Cinnamon Shops, Sanatorium under Clepsydra, were created under the impact of Drohobych atmosphere of those days.
 Before turning to literature, Schulz was successful as an artist and his works are considered significant to this day.
 The year 1992 two was named The Year of Bruno Schulz by UNESCO, commemorating the 100th anniversary of his birth, and the 50th anniversary of his death at the hands of a Nazi officer in the Jewish ghetto of Drohobycz.
 In 2001, the discovered Schulz's murals were exhibited at Yad Vashem - the Holocaust Martyrs' and Heroes' Remembrance Authority..."

-and it was , Artist and Legacies: Józef Awin in Lviv and Beyond The third session was entitled dedicated to the life, creativity, and legacy of one of outstanding figures of the artistic Jewish Lviv. .
-Dr. Ilia RodovThe session was mediated by of The Hebrew University of Jerusalem, and The Polish Dr. Sergey Kravtsov The lecture by .Józef Awin on Jewish Visual CultureInstitute of World Art Studies, discussed the observations by born into the traditional Jewish eastern European milieu, started his professional training in Lviv in 1902, polished it in Vienna and Munich and returned to work in his home city in 1907, was highly acclaimed as an architect and as an author.
-This was largely due to the ideology awakened by Martin review, which saw the "authentic folk" of eastern European Jewry as the Ost and WestBuber and the revitalizing force for their western assimilated brethren, in the name of Jewish solidarity and emerging self-awareness."
+The third session was entitled Artist and Legacies: Józef Awin in Lviv and Beyond, and it was dedicated to the life, creativity, and legacy of one of outstanding figures of the artistic Jewish Lviv.
+The session was mediated by Dr. Ilia Rodov.

+The lecture by Dr. Sergey Kravtsov of The Hebrew University of Jerusalem, and The Polish Institute of World Art Studies, discussed the observations by Józef Awin on Jewish Visual Culture.

+"It might be said that Awin, who was born into the traditional Jewish eastern European milieu, started his professional training in Lviv in 1902, polished it in Vienna and Munich and returned to work in his home city in 1907, was highly acclaimed as an architect and as an author.
+This was largely due to the ideology awakened by Martin Buber and the Ost and West review, which saw the "authentic folk" of eastern European Jewry as the revitalizing force for their western assimilated brethren, in the name of Jewish solidarity and emerging self-awareness."